wexcide/wifi-watchdog/README.md

 # Automatic Installtion (Untested)

-Please use at your own risk, in theory is is no different from the manual install:
+Please use at your own risk, in theory it is no different from the manual install:

 <code>sudo bash -c "$(wget https://raw.githubusercontent.com/wexcide/wifi-watchdog/main/setup-wifi-watchdog.sh -O -)"</code>